gxrobb/dog-api-test/README.md

 ## Initial Setup
-copy the example.env file and rename it to .env in the root directory
+copy the example.env file and rename it to .env.local in the root directory

 ## Available Scripts